MASILab/pyPheWAS/docs/phewas_tools.rst

 .. note:: **Output Formats** Accepted output formats partially depend on which backend is
     active on the user's machine.
 However, most backends support png, pdf, ps, eps, and svg.
-    Vector-based formats (such as eps) may be opened with image editing software such as Inkscape or Photoshop if the user would like to adjust PheCode text locations.
+    Vector-based formats (such as svg or svgz) may be opened with image editing software such as Inkscape or Photoshop if the user would like to adjust PheCode text locations.

 pyPhewasPipeline